coindxter/linshield/README.md

 Please keep this file structure like this as it will keep everything organized.
 Everything Debian related will go under root/deb and everything ubuntu related will go under root/ubu.
 Both root/deb and root/ubu have source files that will have everything for each programs and there will be scr/ for all scripts related to the topic.
+As compitition grows, add new linux flavors appropriately.

 <!-- LICENSE -->